Akuukis/LiquidHumanity/Paper.md

 In addition, integrity (DEF: the state of being whole, entire, or undiminished) matters.
 For example ...

-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...

-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...
-... summary of Modern Mercenary & its references ...

-Task in context - global cooperation for idea
+Defining beneficiaries of "General model for Decision-making".
 -------------------------------------------------------------------------------
+> Target: 500 words

+Let's open with a brave statement that everyone could agree on - humanity should be the beneficiary.
+That statement involves few tricks on which I would like to expand more.

+### 1. In its width, there's no representative agent of whole humanity one could listen to or directly support.

-Another difficulty raises from the fact that the humanity is not a agent per se.
-And we can't use a specific agent as a proxy, because that would be a discrimination against population that agent doesn't represent.
-Therefore, I see 2 ways how to benefit humanity in such situation:
+We do have many agents of one of five types discussed above, but none of them is humanity itself.
+In other words, humanity is not a agent per se.
+And we can't just pick and use a specific agent as a proxy for humanity, because that would be discriminating against population that the lucky agent doesn't represent.
+Here I see two strategies how to benefit humanity in such conditions:

-1. Govern multiple agents so that sum of those agent's population represents humanity
+1. Unite multiple agents so that sum of those agent's represented populations in total cover all humanity.
-2. Give birth to a new agent type that directly represents humanity
+2. Give birth to a new agent type that directly represents most all humanity.

-This proposal is about 1. strategy [and I have submitted another proposal about 2. strategy].
+This proposal is about the 1. strategy.

 Nevertheless, in context of emerging neomedievalism, the task is ambitious - to either improve an existing internation organization UN to be effective over all types of agents, or design a brand new entity that would be.

+### 2. In its timelessness, not only living humans but also future generations should be considered.

+To continue on the above mentioned problem, there's also a part of humanity that is not born yet.
+Unfortunely they are the most discriminated "minorities" - what amount of waste and deffered problems current generation is leaving behind for them to deal with.
+Also future generations are less represented by before mentioned types of agents than current generations.

 (Politics) Who is on the side with goal
 -------------------------------------------------------------------------------
+> Target: 700 words

 axiom: most of states are interested to do something.